benderje26/QuizzingApp341/README.md

 Sprint 2 Changes

 Peter Skogman: I made the question pages for the quiz bind to the current questions of the quiz.
 Users can navigate between the questions with previous and next buttons, and a submit button at the end to return back to the home screen.

+Zafeer Rahim: I made the homescreen page.
+The changes were that now the buttons in homescreen has functionality.
+I also made a default code for quiz(12345) that takes the user to questions page.